 The following classes are for 4-H youth 8-18 years of age.
-Foods & Nutrition projects will be judged during the morning on Thursday, July 8, 2021.
+Foods & Nutrition projects will be judged during the afternoon on Wednesday, July 13, 2022.

 Seven 4-H'ers can be selected for the Illinois State Fair from any of the Food & Nutrition classes.
 One 4-H'er can be selected for the Illinois State Fair from the Foods Nutrition Ready4Life Challenge.